Do No Harm! Palestinian Call for Ethical Tourism/Pilgrimage

 Palestinian civil society calls on all international visitors , especially pilgrims, and people of conscience to do no harm to our nonviolent struggle for our rights under international law by respecting the following guidelines:

-Do not visit historical/religious/touristic sites in the occupied Palestinian territory, including East Jerusalem and its Old City, that are illegally controlled by the Israeli occupation authorities, especially those in illegal settlements, such as the “City of David”, or that are promoted as “Israeli” sites, such as the “Tower of David”.
+Do not visit historical/religious/touristic sites in the occupied Palestinian territory, including East Jerusalem and its Old City, and the occupied Syrian Golan Heights that are illegally run by the Israeli occupation authorities, especially those in illegal settlements, such as the “City of David”, or that are promoted as “Israeli” sites, such as the “Tower of David”.
 [See partial list]

 Pressure online tourism companies, such as Booking.com, Airbnb, Expedia and TripAdvisor, that are implicated in Israel’s violations of international law, to stop operating in or otherwise promoting visits to illegal Israeli settlements, “contributing to their existence and expansion”, and to stop listing “Palestinian homes unlawfully taken under Israel's ‘Absentees' Property Law’.”